Back to California

 Plain English Breakdown

-The bill makes it illegal to enter someone's home without permission and touch them in private areas for sexual reasons, which can now be punished as either a misdemeanor or a felony.
+The bill makes it illegal to enter someone's home without permission and touch them in private areas for sexual reasons, which can be punished as a misdemeanor or felony.

 What This Bill Does

-• Adds entering an inhabited dwelling (like a house) without consent to the definition of sexual battery if the person touches another’s intimate parts against their will for sexual reasons.
+• Adds entering an inhabited dwelling (like a house) without consent to the definition of sexual battery if the person touches another’s private parts against their will for sexual reasons.

-• Makes this new offense punishable by law, allowing it to be treated as either a misdemeanor or a felony.
+• Makes this new offense punishable by either misdemeanor or felony charges, depending on the circumstances.

 Who It Names or Affects

-• People who commit sexual battery by entering someone's home or inhabited place without permission and touching private parts against the will of another person.
+• People who commit sexual battery by entering someone's home without permission.

 Terms To Know